 • Students must attend school for at least one-half of the day in order to participate in VHSL competitions.School Attendance Specialist

 The School Attendance Specialist monitors student attendance, coordinating with community agencies and the juvenile court when students have three or more days of unexcused absences.Excessive Absences

-Fifteen consecutive unexcused absences will result in the student being withdrawn from school.
-After 20 total absences, a doctor’s note is required for any additional absences to be excused.
+Fifteen consecutive excused or unexcused absences will result in the student being withdrawn from school.
+After 10 total absences, a doctor’s note may be required for any additional absences to be excused.
 Emergency Closings

 Inclement weather and other school closings will be broadcast over local TV and radio or call 866-322-4277 for a taped message or check the web at www.arlington.k12.va.us.Synrevoice™, the automated telephone absence notification system, will call the home of any W-L student who is absent from one or more classes.#Students returning from an excused absence have two responsibilities:1.
 Previously assigned work:

 a.
 Students must turn in any previously assigned written work (homework, papers, projects, etc.) by the end of the first school day of their return.2.
 Any work missed during the absence: